neuro-team-femto/neuro-team-femto.github.io/README.md

 ## Editing the lab website

 Below, we explain how to edit the lab webpage.
-All members of the neuro-team-femto organization are welcome to clone the repo, issue their own changes, and push to the repo.
+All members of the neuro-team-femto organization are welcome to clone the repo, issue their own changes, and push back to the repo.

 ### Add posts